DogSoldier1031/Palestine/README.md

 https://x.com/robinmonotti/status/1726269331573792791?s=46

+TEXTS CONCERNING ZIONISM:

-Texts Concerning Zionism: “The Jewish State” by Theodor Herzl (1896)
+“The Jewish State”
+by Theodor Herzl (1896)

 “There [in Palestine] we shall be a sector of the wall of Europe against Asia, we shall serve as the outpost of civilization against barbarism.”